Compressive Sampling of Ensembles of Correlated Signals: Introduction

 \subsection{Signal model}

 Our signal model is illustrated in Figure~\ref{fig:signal-ensemble}.
-We use $\vm{X_c}(t)$ to denote the continuous-time signal ensemble we are trying to acquire, and $x_1(t),\ldots,x_M(t)$ to denote the individual signals within that ensemble.
-Conceptually, we may think of $\vm{X}_c(t)$ as a ``matrix'' with a finite number $M$ of rows, with each row containing a bandlimited signal.
-Our underlying assumption is that at every time $t$, the vector $\vm{X}_c(t)\in\R^M$ lies in a fixed subspace $\mathcal{S}$ of dimension $R$.
+We denote a continuous-time signal ensemble by $\mX_c(t)$: a set of $M$ individual signals $x_1(t),\ldots,x_M(t)$.
+Conceptually, we may think of $\mX_c(t)$ as a ``matrix'' with a finite number $M$ of rows, with each row containing a bandlimited signal.
+Our underlying assumption is that every signal in the ensemble can be approximated as the linear combination of underlying $R$ independent signals in a smaller ensemble $\mS_c(t)$.
 We write

-where $\vm{S}_c(t)$ is a smaller signal ensemble with $R$ signals and $\vm{A}$ is a $M\times R$ matrix with entries $A[m,r]$ whose columns span $\mathcal{S}$.
-We will use the convention that fixed matrices operating to the left of the signal ensembles simply ``mix'' the signals point-by-point, and so \eqref{eq:RD-lowrankensemble} is equivalent to
+where $\mA$ is an $M\times R$ matrix with entries $A[m,r]$.
+We will use the convention that fixed matrices operating to the left of the signal ensembles simply ``mix'' the signals point-by-point, and so \eqref{eq:lowrankensemble} is equivalent to

-The only structure we will impose on the individual signals is that they are real-valued, bandlimited, and periodic.
-With this model, the signals live in a finite-dimensional linear subspace and there is a natural way to discretize the problem; that is, what exists in $\vm{X}_c(t)$ for $t\in[0,1]$ is all there is to know, and each signal can be captured exactly with $W$ equally-spaced samples, which, for the most part, reduces the clutter in mathematics.
+The only structure, we impose on the individual signals is that they are real-valued, and bandlimited.
+To keep the mathematics clean, we take the signals to be periodic for now, however, the results can be extended to non-periodic signals as will be discussed shortly.
+We begin with a natural way to discretize the problem; that is, what exists in $\mX_c(t)$ for $t\in [0,1)$ is all there is to know, and each signal can be captured exactly with $W$ equally-spaced samples.
 Each bandlimited, periodic signal in the ensemble can be written as

-where the $\alpha_m[k]$ are complex but are symmetric, $\alpha_m[-k]=\alpha_m[k]^*$, to ensure that $x_m(t)$ is real.
+where the $\alpha_m[\o]$ are complex but are symmetric, $\alpha_m[-\o]=\alpha_m[\o]^*$, to ensure that $x_m(t)$ is real.
 We can capture $x_m(t)$ perfectly by taking $W=2B+1$ equally spaced samples per row.
-We will call this the $M\times W$ matrix of samples $\vm{X}$; knowing every entry in this matrix is the same as knowing the entire signal ensemble.
+We will call this the $M\times W$ matrix of samples $\mX$; knowing every entry in this matrix is the same as knowing the entire signal ensemble.
 We can write